dwyl/phoenix-content-negotiation-tutorial/README.md

 Once you are comfortable with Phoenix, proceed with this example!

+### 0. Understand the Tutorial Aim

+The aim of this tutorial is to demonstrate content negotiation in a real-world scenario.
+We are going to build a simple interface to display famous quotations.

+By the end
+Our aim is to have two routes

 ### 1. Create New Phoenix App

 In your terminal, run the following command to create a new app: